su-resh/BE-Computer/readme.md

-# 📚 BE Notes – Pokhara University Engineering Notes
+# 📚 Engineering Notes – Pokhara University Engineering Notes

 > **📢 Important Notice:**
 > This repository (`BE-Computer`) has been **migrated**!
-> All notes, syllabus, and study materials from **2022 to the latest** are now available in our new **BE Notes mobile application**.
+> All notes, syllabus, and study materials from **2022 to the latest** are now available in our new **Engineering Notes mobile application**.
 > Get the app today for **faster access, offline mode, and better navigation**.

 ---

-## 📲 Download the Official BE Notes App
+## 📲 Download the Official Engineering Notes App

 [![Get it on Google Play](https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png)](https://play.google.com/store/apps/details?id=com.be.notes&pli=1)